Azrailkimdir/Sarp-Akar/README.md

-Develop engineering, programming, and design skills Combine scientific research with technology and innovation Contribute to future advancements in aviation and space exploration
+Develop engineering, programming, and design skills Combine scientific research with technology and innovation Contribute to future advancements in aviation and space exploration Apply data, modeling, and engineering principles to solve real-world challenges

 Always curious, always learning.